Popular Tales and Romances of the Northern Nations: Translators

 Mary Diana Dods, who had also been working on a translation of "Der Freischütz" when Popular Tales was published, wrote to William Blackwood that the translator was Browning (Eileen Curran suggests this may have been a transcription error for Bowring), whom Dods knew, and considered a good man, but a "thorough pac'd Hum-drum".)
-Mr. Browning, (Note: A "[Mr.] Browning" is given as one of the translators in John George Cochrane's Catalogue of the Library and Abbotsford.
+Mr. J. Browning, (Note: A Mr. J. Browning is given as one of the translators in John George Cochrane's Catalogue of the Library at Abbotsford, and is also given a separate index entry from John Bowring.
 See also the above note on John Bowring for the possible confusion between Browning and Bowring.)
-Eliza Hodgskin, (Note: Mrs. Hodgskin is given as one of the translators in John George Cochrane's Catalogue of the Library and Abbotsford.
-She was born in Germany and married Thomas Hodgskin in Edinburgh in 1819.) and possibly Bohte himself, (Note: The suggestion that the book's publisher John Henry Bohte may have translated some of the stories is given in Graham Jefcoate's An Ocean of Literature (2020).) as well as Thomas De Quincey, who is the only person confirmed to have translated a story ("The Fatal Marksman"), (Note: De Quincey is given as one of the translators in John George Cochrane's Catalogue of the Library and Abbotsford, and Henry George Bohn's Catalogue of Books, George Willis's Catalogue of Superior Second-Hand Books, Willis and Sotheran catalogues, early Sotheran's catalogues, and Sotheby, Wilkinson & Hodge's Catalogue of Books from the Library of a Gentleman.
-De Quincey also included "The Fatal Marksman" in his 1859 collected works, confirming that at least this one story was translated by him.) though it is uncertain whether or not this was his only contribution.
+Eliza Hodgskin, (Note: Mrs. T[homas] Hodgskin is given as one of the translators in John George Cochrane's Catalogue of the Library at Abbotsford.
+She was born in Germany and married Thomas Hodgskin in Edinburgh in 1819.) and possibly Bohte himself, (Note: The suggestion that the book's publisher John Henry Bohte may have translated some of the stories is given in Graham Jefcoate's An Ocean of Literature (2020).) as well as Thomas De Quincey, who is the only person confirmed to have translated a story ("The Fatal Marksman"), (Note: De Quincey is given as one of the translators in John George Cochrane's Catalogue of the Library at Abbotsford, and Henry George Bohn's Catalogue of Books, George Willis's Catalogue of Superior Second-Hand Books, Willis and Sotheran catalogues, early Sotheran's catalogues, and Sotheby, Wilkinson & Hodge's Catalogue of Books from the Library of a Gentleman.
+De Quincey also included "The Fatal Marksman" in his 1859 collected works, confirming that at least this one story was translated by him.) though it is uncertain whether this was his only contribution.